Nonmonotone local minimax methods for finding multiple saddle points: Globally convergent BB-type LMM (GBBLMM)

 and then $v_k(\alpha) = v_k-\alpha g_k + O\left(\alpha^2\|g_k\|^2\right)$.
 Hence, the linearized iterative scheme

 with $D_k=\alpha_kI$ and $I$ the identity operator in $X$, is a second-order approximation to the nonlinear iterative scheme \eqref{eq:lmm-iter}.

 Similar to the BB method in the optimization theory, one can construct a linear iterative scheme \eqref{lmm-iter-linearized} for the nonlinear equation $\nabla E(p(v))=0$ with $\alpha_k$ as a BB-type step-size.
-Intuitively, such an $\alpha_k$ can serve as the step-size of the nonlinear iterative scheme \eqref{eq:lmm-iter} and still called a BB-type step-size due to the fact that \eqref{lmm-iter-linearized} is a second-order approximation to \eqref{eq:lmm-iter}.
-For this purpose, the step-size $\alpha_k$ is chosen s.t. $D_k=\alpha_kI$ approximately satisfies the ``secant equation"
+Intuitively, such an $\alpha_k$ can serve as the step-size of the nonlinear iterative scheme \eqref{eq:lmm-iter} and is still called a BB-type step-size due to the fact that \eqref{lmm-iter-linearized} is a second-order approximation to \eqref{eq:lmm-iter}.
+For this purpose, the step-size $\alpha_k$ is chosen such that $D_k=\alpha_kI$ approximately satisfies the ``secant equation"

 with $s_k=v_{k}-v_{k-1}$ and $y_k=g_{k}-g_{k-1}$.
 Then, solving the least-squares problem

 yields BB-type step-sizes respectively as